amorris28/microbial_gwas/README.md

 ## How to cite this manuscript:

-Morris Andrew, Meyer Kyle and Bohannan Brendan 2020Linking microbial communities to ecosystem functions: what we can learn from genotype–phenotype mapping in organisms.
+Morris Andrew, Meyer Kyle, and Bohannan Brendan 2020.
+Linking microbial communities to ecosystem functions: what we can learn from genotype–phenotype mapping in organisms.
 [Phil.
 Trans.
 R. Soc.
 B](https://royalsocietypublishing.org/journal/rstb) 375:20190244.
 [https://doi.org/10.1098/rstb.2019.0244](https://doi.org/10.1098/rstb.2019.0244)